-We are extremely proud of the work our local branches carry out and we want to encourage a network where you can discuss activities you might want to introduce for your branch members - you may want to introduce exercise classes, organise days out or just offer some company and a cuppa - whatever you want to do, we are here to guide you.
+We are extremely proud of the work our local support group carry out and we want to encourage a network where you can discuss activities you might want to introduce for your support group members - you may want to introduce exercise classes, organise days out or just offer some company and a cuppa - whatever you want to do, we are here to guide you.

-If you have any questions about setting up your branch please do not hesitate to get in touch with us - branch@hda.org.uk.
+If you have any questions about setting up your support group please do not hesitate to get in touch with us - branch@hda.org.uk.